Histories and Theories

 - Enhance your knowledge of architecture design thinking to explore the relationships between ecological and human systems

-- Advance your skills and competences using digital tools and technologies to articulate an architectural position
+- Experience an immersive and dynamic studio-based learning environment, complete with 3-D printers, laser cutters, portable workspace and digital tools and technologies to articulate an architectural position

 - Develop critical understanding of the professionalism, duties and personal responsibilities of architects to clients, building users, constructors, co-professionals and the wider society

-- Enrich your studies and stimulate your creativity with regional and international visits.
-In 2018, our MArch students experienced a USA summer school in Boston and New York in conjunction with Northeastern University and the PRATT Institute
+- Stimulate your creativity with regional and international fieldtrips and site visit, including our summer school in Boston and New York delivered with Northeastern University and the PRATT Institute

 This is for you if...

 You are passionate about architecture, have an appetite for knowledge and a desire to experiment